 PD facilitators are individuals who have experience training organizations in the PD approach in a given sector, have implemented a PD informed project or have carried out participatory action research using the PD concept.

-To contact our facilitators, please directly email us.
+To contact our facilitators or be featured on this page, please directly email us.

 diane baik: consultant